 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Jarreau has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Jarreau has few renters and college students.
 But the biggest reason it is quieter in Jarreau than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Jarreau may be for you.

-Jarreau is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Jarreau doesn't have a public transportation system that people use for their commute.

-The population of Jarreau has a very low overall level of education: only 8.43% of people over 25 hold a 4-year college degree or higher.
+The citizens of Jarreau have a very low rate of college education: just 8.43% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Jarreau in 2022 was $27,479, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,916 for a family of four.
 However, Jarreau contains both very wealthy and poor people as well.
 Jarreau also has one of the higher rates of people living in poverty in the nation, with 34.11% of its population below the federal poverty line.